Templating V2

 Date

-To use the date filter we must take into consideration a difference with the date filter provided in the Liquid documentation.
+To use the date filter you must take into consideration a difference with the date filter provided in the Liquid documentation.

 Instead, in Extension Kit, you must use the date.to_string <datetime> <pattern> <culture> filter.